apiasak/Chat-with-Any-Doc/README.md

 3. Enter your OpenAI API key in the sidebar.

+4. Select an AI model from the dropdown in the sidebar.

-4. Upload a document (PDF, TXT, CSV, DOCX, or XLSX).
+5. (Optional) Upload a document (PDF, TXT, CSV, DOCX, or XLSX).

-5. Start chatting with your document!
+6. Start chatting with AI or ask questions about your uploaded document!

+7. Use the "Clear Chat" button in the sidebar to reset the conversation.

 ## Configuration

 You can select different OpenAI models from the dropdown in the sidebar.
 Available models include:

-- GPT-3.5
+- GPT-4o-Mini
 - GPT-4o
-- GPT-4o-Mini
 - GPT-4o-2024-08-06

+## Customization

+The AI assistant's behavior is guided by a system prompt, which can be customized in the `app.py` file.
+The current system prompt is:

 ## Contributing